An emergency fund is easy to start and can save you from an unexpected crisis. Here’s everything you need to know to

 Grab your budget, and you can work it out quickly.
-Add up your mortgage/rent, council tax, utilities, any insurances, food, and anything else you need to payout.
+Add up your mortgage/rent, council tax, utilities, any insurance, food, and anything else you need to pay out.
 Then, multiply this figure by three, and this is what you should aim for.

 I know – it sounds like a lot!

 If you’ve not got much in the way of savings at the moment (some 16 million people in the UK have savings of less than £100, according to the Money and Pensions Service, so you’re not on your own), even thinking about getting three months worth of expenses will sound huge!

 To make it more achievable, look to break it into bite size savings amounts.

 Say you need to save £6,000 (if that’s 3 months’ worth of bills for you).

-Divide up your total by, say, 100 – by doing this is means you’ll only need to save £60 (100 times) to reach your overall target.
+Divide up your total by, say, 100 – doing this means you’ll only need to save £60 (100 times) to reach your overall target.